SBertrand-47/sbertrand-47/ReadMe.md

 ## About me

-I am a software engineer and founder who enjoys building products across backend systems, modern web apps, machine learning, and cloud infrastructure.
+I am a software engineer and founder who enjoys building products across backend systems, modern web apps, machine learning, search infrastructure, and cloud platforms.

 I care about software that is fast, scalable, cleanly designed, and reliable in production.